Athyrium asplenioides aka Southern Lady Fern

 Southern Lady Fern, Athyrium Filix Femina Var.
 Asplenioides

-How to care for Southern Lady Fern
+How difficult is it to take care of Southern Lady Fern

 Southern Lady Fern is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.